Ketho/vscode-wow-api/SETUP.md

 ```sh
 npx vsce package
 ```
-> [!TIP]
+> [!NOTE]
-> The `package.json` includes [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) as a dev dependency for our convenience so it will already be installed locally for the current project.
+> The [package.json](package.json) includes [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) as a dev dependency for our convenience so it will already be installed locally for the current project.